 Find out more about various types of childcare providers and the difference between them.

-For a list of childcare providers in your area offering funded spaces, please contact Early Years & Childcare Team on 0208 496 3566 or email email@example.com.
-You can also search for childcare providers on Ofsted.
+For a list of childcare providers in your area offering funded spaces, please see our Waltham Forest Childcare Directory or contact Early Years & Childcare Team on 0208 496 3566 or email email@example.com.

 Early Years Pupil Premium (EYPP) Click to get info